 Don’t be afraid to ask for help

 We all seem to think that we are in this alone, or that if we ask for help we may look like we have no clue or can’t look after our own baby.
 The truth is, we HAVE NO CLUE!
 Especially with baby #1.
-I learnt very quickly to suck it up and ask for help.
+I learned very quickly to suck it up and ask for help.
 The reality is that most people are MORE than happy to lend a hand, but won’t volunteer the help because they don’t want to intrude.
 Let people know that you are happy to accept help, it’ll make life so much more bearable.

-This was an absolute life saver for me.
+This was an absolute lifesaver for me.
 I was lucky enough to have friends and family that made me a stack of meals that I could put in the freezer.
 There is nothing better than knowing you can feed your family by just shoving a pre-cooked meal in the oven.
 Knowing also that the meal is healthy and home-made – no need for cheap and nasty fast food.
 If you don’t have a support system large enough or able to cook for you, start preparing meals a few months in advance.
-Simple, delicious and healthy meals that will get you and your family through those first few weeks.
+Simple, delicious, and healthy meals that will get you and your family through those first few weeks.

 Yes, it’s easier said than done, but you don’t have to do it all.
 There is no such thing as a super mom.
 We are all just moms trying to get it all done.
 When you bring your little bundle home, forget about the laundry, the dishes or washing the floors.
 Sit and enjoy your baby, read, sleep, lie on the couch and watch movies whilst you enjoy those new cuddles.
 Don’t be in a rush to get chores done – there will always be more dishes and laundry to do, but you will only have those first few moments with your new baby once.